 '''

 update table_name

-set TimeSeries col=FunctionName(TimeSeries type, data)
+set TimeSeries_col=FunctionName(TimeSeries_type, data)

+where coll='value';

 '''

-'''

-where col1='value';

-'''

-The TimeSeries\col argument is the name of the column in which the time series is located.
+The TimeSeries_col argument is the name of the column in which the time series is located.
 The FunctionName argument is the name of the function.
-The data argument is in the row type data element format.
+The data argument is in the row type data element format (see "Create a time series with its input function" on page 3-14).
 The WHERE clause specifies which row in the table to update.

-The following example appends an element to a time series by running the PutElem function:
+The following example appends an element to a time series using PutElem: